Peakboard/peakboard-templates.github.io/_templates/Script-Example-Interactive-Table-Cells/en.md

 ---
 layout: article
-title: script example for interactive table cells
+title: Script example for interactive table cells
 description:
   - This script example allows you to switch between and manage multiple screens by clicking an interactive table cell.
 lang: en